osimosu/osimosu.github.io/_posts/2021-07-12-how-to-implement-multi-factor-authentication-using-yesid.markdown

 Once your device/app has received the notification, it should retrieve the Authentication request from your endpoint and displays it to the user.
 A [BottomSheetDialog](https://developer.android.com/reference/com/google/android/material/bottomsheet/BottomSheetDialog){:target="_blank"}
 is used in the demo app.
-Your endpoint should proxy this request securely to YES IDENTITY's `Authentication Requests API`.
+Your endpoint should proxy this request securely to Authorize.ID's `Authentication Requests API`.
 Like the `Devices API`, it is protected and expects a JWT token signed using the client's private key.

-Depending on your security requirements, YES IDENTITY supports approving Authentication requests on the device using biometric and non-biometric protected cryptographic keys.
+Depending on your security requirements, Authorize.ID supports approving Authentication requests on the device using biometric and non-biometric protected cryptographic keys.
 Either way you need a [Signature](https://docs.oracle.com/javase/7/docs/api/java/security/Signature.html) object that is used to sign a JWT that is sent in a `request` parameter to the `approve` endpoint.